Paint by Number Tutorials for Beginners

 Where to start from?

 To be honest, there is no rule of where to start.
-Some will tell you to start with your lightest color first, some say dark first.
-Some advice to start with your largest area first.
 Whatever floats your boat.

 That being said, we tend to start with lighter colors.
 Since mistakes are easily covered by layering a darker color on top of it.
 And I usually want my lighter color to dry first since I might need a couple more layers to form a completely opaque painting.